How long does it take to hear back from the court?

 For a formal review, you can schedule a 2-hour mediation meeting to discuss any changes that either of you would like to make to your Parenting Plan.
 Formal reviews are helpful for co-parents who anticipate challenging conversations.
-In addition, The Aurit Center will prepare any necessary legal documents, and both of you will have the opportunity to review and sign them before filing with the court on your behalf.
 For former clients, the fee is the same as an “Additional Meeting Fee,” significantly less than the new client fee.

 For an informal review, you can meet outside of mediation.
 You may agree that no changes are needed.
 If you mutually agree to make changes, you can choose to put them in writing.
 It is a good idea to document informal meetings by exchanging emails confirming the review was completed.
-If simple changes need to be documented as a modification, The Aurit Center can prepare the necessary paperwork, which both parents review and sign, before sending it to the court on their behalf.
-A modification filed with the court will legally change the Parenting Plan without a mediation meeting.
+If simple changes need to be documented as a modification, The Aurit Center can prepare the necessary paperwork.

 What if we need mediation and it’s not time for our periodic review?